xvdp/ko.tools/README.md

 ### pytorch sanity
 `@contiguous(msg)`  decorator that ensure contiguous tensor or tensor tuple outputs, msg optional <br>

+### pytorch general
+`unsqueeze_to`      unsqueeze as many steps as required to match tensor.ndim or int `extend_to`         add trailing dimensions for as many steps as required to match tensor.ndim or int

 ### cameras
 *pytorch only, partial port from nerfies jax code* <br>
 `pixels_to_rays()`  pixels to rays given camera intrinsics <br>